All Episodes

 Having more fun than a human being should be allowed to have.

-800 282-2882, if you want to be on the program today.
+800-282-2882, if you want to be on the program today.

 See, I told you so number two.

-And this one I'm ex I'm especially proud of.
+And this one I'm especially proud of.

-This is not a cook blog.
+This is not a Kook blog.

 And I allowed for the fact that this might be some satire, but it's tough to tell.

-I mean, you don't find liberal people laughing at anything.
+And when you consider the fact that there is no humor on the left, I mean, you don't find liberal people laughing at anything.

-Can you imagine going to bed enraged, waking up enraged, being angry and ticked off all the time.
+Can you imagine going to bed enraged, waking up enraged, being angry and ticked off all the time?

 It's by Ted Vaden, the public editor of the Raleigh News and Deserter.